hiveot/hub/core/authn/README.md

 ## Scope

 In-scope is to provide identity management for users on the local network.
 Login to the authn service will provide tokens required to authorize access to Thing resources.

 ## Summary

 This core service manages HiveOT users and their credentials.
-It issues JWT tokens to authenticate with the NATS server.
+It issues signed JWT tokens to authenticate with the NATS server.

 Administrators manage users and passwords through the 'hubcli' commandline utility or through the authn management API.
-Creating users or resetting passwords requires an 'admin' client certificate.
+Creating users or resetting passwords requires an 'admin' key.

+The authn service performs tasks similar to the nats nsc tool but somewhat simplified.
+Its primary objective is to manage user tokens.
+As a core service it identifies itself using its operator token.

+A note on nsc.
+Nats has a companion tool called 'nsc'.
+This tool is used to manage NATS operators, accounts and users, and authorization using the commandline.
+It is separate from the nats server itself and interact with the server through the nats client.

 #### **Password Storage**